CWACoderWithAttitude/CWACoderWithAttitude.github.io/_drafts/2025-12-03-rmv_mcp_server.markdown

 ```

 Using the chat bots
-- `LLM` (the model - thats what the model "M" in MCP stands for) the bot/agent understands the
+- `LLM` (the model - that's what the model "M" in MCP stands for) the bot/agent understands the
 - `question` (that would be the context "C" in MCP): the query is split into main concepts  and then
 - uses `external` resources - public RMV in this case - to answer the question.
 The standardized communication makes up for the protocol "P" in MCP.

+The above question leads to this answer:
 ```
 Ich helfe dir gerne bei der Routenplanung mit dem RMV!
 Lass mich zunächst die beiden Stationen suchen.
 ...